Skip to main content

 Parenting a small child is already one of the most cognitively demanding things a person can do.
 You're tracking safety, food, sleep, emotions, language development, and social situations simultaneously.
 All day.
 With very little recovery time.

 On top of that, you're carrying what researcher Allison Daminger calls the "cognitive dimension of household labour": the invisible work of anticipating, planning, monitoring, and deciding that sits mostly in one parent's head (Daminger, 2019).
-It's not just doing the tasks.
-It's remembering that the tasks exist.
+The doing, and the remembering that the tasks exist in the first place.

-Rest is not idleness
+Rest is doing something

 So when you put something calm on for your kid and sit in silence for ten minutes, there's something useful happening for both of you.
 Even if it doesn't feel like it.